 JULIA RAPTIS (ESPOSITO)

-Julia created a pilot study which researched the benefits of clinical pilates involving orthopaedic patients which she presented at the Australian Pain Society Conference in Brisbane in 2015.
-She was also involved in creating the content and hosting multiple episodes for an exercise-based television program, which went to air in 2019 and is an active member of the Australian Physiotherapy Association.
+Julia created and presented at the Australian Pain Society Conference (Brisbane 2015) a pilot study which researched the benefits of clinical pilates involving orthopaedic patients.
+She was also involved in hosting and content creation for multiple episodes of “Move it or lose it” which aired on channel 31.
+She is an active member of the Australian Physiotherapy Association.